bernie-skipole/indipydriver/docs/source/usage/clientevents.rst

         # your code to act on this newvalue, followed by:

         event.vector['membername'] = newvalue
-        event.vector.state = 'Ok'
         await event.vector.send_setVector()

-Setting the state to Ok is necessary, as when the client transmits the change, it assumes a state of Busy, until it gets confirmation the state has changed.
+When the client transmits the change, it assumes a state of Busy, until it gets confirmation the state has changed.
+Calling vector.send_setVector() therefore informs the client of the new value and resets the state on the client display.

 It may be that you expect to receive multiple member values in a vector, and want to act on them all, in which case you may do something like::